-- annually, which provides valuable information for planning, but the dynamic nature of the data makes it difficult to analyze. - The Community Choice Aggregation program (CCA) was not an action originally adopted within the NZAP, but it is considered supportive of the Energy Supply action (NZAP Action 3) and was therefore considered within the impact assessment. - The City's renewable energy production goals are being met by multiple solar-related initiatives including Sunny Cambridge, Custom Retrofit Solar Advisor, and Rooftop Solar Ready, and are further influenced by the Article 22, Green Buildings Requirements.
-Because of the overlap in the tracking data available, the best way to measure the impacts and progress toward the City's goals of increasing building integrated solar within the city was to combine the initiatives into one multiinitiative solar strategy.
+- The Community Choice Aggregation program (CCA) was not an action originally adopted within the NZAP, but it is considered supportive of the Energy Supply action (NZAP Action 3) and was therefore considered within the impact assessment. - The City's renewable energy production goals are being met by multiple solar-related initiatives including Sunny Cambridge, Custom Retrofit Solar Advisor, and Rooftop Solar Ready, and are further influenced by the Article 22, Green Buildings Requirements.
+Because of the overlap in the tracking data available, the best way to measure the impacts and progress toward the City's goals of increasing building integrated solar within the city was to combine the initiatives into one multi-initiative solar strategy.